 1. Regulatory Guidelines for Telehealth Products

-This guideline was developed in 2017 to help manufacturers, developers or importers of a digital health device or tool i) to determine if their device, software or app are regulated medical devices under HSA and ii) understand the relevant regulatory requirements.
+These guidelines were developed in 2017 to help manufacturers, developers or importers of a digital health device or tool i) to determine if their device, software or app are regulated medical devices under HSA and ii) understand the relevant regulatory requirements.

 2. Immediate Registration Pathway for Standalone Software and Mobile Applications